-Open water swimming has rocketed in popularity over the past year, largely due to lockdowns, which have meant we’ve had to explore our own back yards more than ever.
+Open water swimming (often called wild swimming) has rocketed in popularity over the past year, largely due to lockdowns, which have meant we’ve had to explore our own back yards more than ever.
 Though a great excuse to get your adventure thrills in, open water exploration comes with a caveat.
 If it’s not done properly it can be very dangerous.
-With that in mind, we’ve put together a list of essential kit to help keep you safe while having fun in the water.
+With that in mind, we’ve put together a list of essential kit to help keep you safe while wild swimming.

 What should I wear for open water swimming?

 1. Tri suit or swimming costume

 Firstly, you’ll want a hydrophobic base layer to wear under your wetsuit.
 You can choose between a swimming costume, jammers, or a tri suit if you’re planing to jump on the bike to warm up afterwards.
 Make sure this layer is comfortable and is easy to take off quickly with numb, post-dip fingers.

 - We like the look of this Maru women’s swimsuit from Amazon, from £31.85

 - Check out these dhb Blok Jammers from Wiggle, for £11.25

 - Try out the Sundried Pro Aero tri suit from Amazon for just £84.00

 - We also like compressive qualities and overall feel of the 2XU Compression Full Zip Sleeved Trisuit, available from Sports Shoes for £135.99